yonrasgg/TechNomadiX/_posts/2024-07-02-iteration-alternative-to-linnear-planning.md

 *[Reference: Advantages of Iterative Planning](https://asana.com/resources/iterative-process)*

-## Section 5: Comparing Iterative and Traditional Planning
+## Comparing Iterative and Traditional Planning

 In **traditional planning**, progress is often measured by the completion of predetermined phases, which can create a false sense of security if early decisions prove flawed.
 Agile approaches use **empirical process control**, relying on real-time progress and customer input.